nareshbhatia/grpc-pet-server/README.md

 # gRPC Pet Server

-A simple Go server to demonstrate gRPC concepts
+A simple Go server to demonstrate gRPC concepts.
+A React frontend that consumes this API is available [here](https://github.com/nareshbhatia/grpc-pet-ui).

 ## Development